 The AFSA Governing Board is elected by the membership every two years and is composed of representatives from each AFSA constituency.
 The entire membership elects three officers - President, Treasurer, and Secretary.
 Each constituency then casts votes for its agency or retiree Vice President and representative positions.
-Currently, the board has 29 members – in addition to the three officers, there are five Vice Presidents (State, USAID, FAS, FCS, and retiree), eleven State representatives, two USAID representatives, one representative each for FAS, FCS, BBG and APHIS, and four retiree representatives.
+Currently, the board has 29 members - in addition to the three officers, there are five Vice Presidents (State, USAID, FAS, FCS, and retiree), eleven State representatives, two USAID representatives, one representative each for FAS, FCS, BBG and APHIS, and four retiree representatives.
 Click here for more information about AFSA elections.
 The board's constitution is governed by the AFSA bylaws.
-Over the last twenty years the AFSA board has grown from 21 to 29 members.
+Over the last twenty years the AFSA board has grown from 21 to 29 members; a recent bylaw amendment will reduce the board's size to 19 as of the 2017-2019 term.
 It has been the policy of AFSA boards to seek to be as diverse and representative as possible.

-The basic responsibilities of a governing board are to set the mission and purpose of the organization, ensure effective planning, select/support and evaluate the chief executive, monitor and strengthen programs and services, ensure adequate financial resources, protect assets and provide financial oversight, build a competent board, ensure legal and ethical integrity and to enhance the organization’s public standing.
-AFSA Governing Board position descriptions can be found linked on this page to the right.
+The basic responsibilities of a governing board are to set the mission and purpose of the organization, ensure effective planning, select/support and evaluate the chief executive, monitor and strengthen programs and services, ensure adequate financial resources, protect assets and provide financial oversight, build a competent board, ensure legal and ethical integrity and to enhance the organization's public standing.
+AFSA Governing Board position descriptions can be found at the bottom of this page.